 Portage police spent 154 days looking for Theresa Lockhart, 44, who worked as a Spanish teacher for Schoolcraft Community Schools.
 She last seen May 18 and reported missing two days later by her employer.
 Her car was found in a park-n-ride off Angling Road only a few miles from her home, but there was no sign of her.

 Christopher Lockhart was considered the main person of interest in his wife’s disappearance almost from the start.
 He refused to talk to police about his wife, never contacted DPS about her case and never organized or participated in any searches for her.
 In June, he told 24 Hour News 8 over the phone that he had nothing to do with his wife’s disappearance.

 Then, Tuesday morning, officers discovered Christopher Lockhart’s body in the basement of his home.
 The officers went there to conduct a welfare check because Lockhart had missed a probation appointment and his electronic tether had not tracked any movement for some time.
 An autopsy found he died of strangulation.

 In the suicide note, he expressed remorse for killing his wife and asked for forgiveness, police said.

 Christopher Lockhart’s condition had deteriorated over the last several months.
-He was arrested multiple times in July on unrelated vandalism charges and drunken driving.
+He was arrested multiple times in July on unrelated vandalism charges and for drunken driving.
 At the time of his death, he was wearing a tether meant to track alcohol consumption and was rarely leaving his home.
 His father also recently died, police said Wednesday.